ShripadDeshpande/PCMRPP/README.md

 Following parameters can be configured via the header file pomdpV9-1.h Descritisation levels of angles alpha and theta (Refer the documentation for the context of these angles)

-            #define N_DIV 8 //360 degrees will be divided by N_DIV and the angles will be descrtised to nearest multiple of this number.
+            #define N_DIV 8 //e.g. with this value, the angle will be descrtised to nearest multiple of 360/8 i.e. 45.

 If the angles alpha and theta need different descritisation levels then following two lines will achieve that.